MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaInsightsSettings.md

 This example shows the configuration of Microsoft Viva Insights in Microsoft Teams for the user roy@contoso.onmicrosoft.com.
 The output of the command shows that the features of Headspace are available to Roy.

 ### Example 2
-**Note**: This output is available only in version 2.0.6-Preview1 or later of the EXO V2 module.
-This output will not show unless you belong to the Private Preview.

 ```powershell
 PS C:\> Get-VivaInsightsSettings -Identity roy@contoso.onmicrosoft.com